 You can find your beneficiary's account details on the 'Payment' section of the Online Application System.
 Please note that each applicant is assigned a unique beneficiary's account, and that you must only wire your payment to your own designated account.
-We accept foreign currencies in equivalent amount.

 The Research Visiting Program is a non-degree program, meaning no credit or degree will be awarded by NTU; however, you should consult with your supervisor about your roles and responsibilities.

 Finding an NTU Host Professor

 Before starting your application, you must acquire an NTU faculty member who is willing to act as your supervisor.

 It is suggested that you first browse through the faculty list in the department or the graduate institute of your interest; and then check individual faculty websites to learn about their research interests and experiences; finally, contact a few potential supervisors directly to discuss your research interests.

 At present, the University consists of 11 colleges, 2 professional schools, 54 departments, and 111 graduate institutes.
 We invite you to explore what NTU can offer by visiting the individual college and school websites below: